rundeck/rundeck-cli/docs/commands.md

 Create, and manage tokens

     Available commands:

        create - Create a token for a user delete - Delete a token
-	   list   - List tokens for a user
+       list   - List tokens for a user reveal - Reveal token value for an ID (API v19+)